prestonbourne/www-2024/README.md

 my online home :)

-you're welcome to use any code snippets you find, or even use the entire website as a template, but don't try to pass any of the projects off as your own
+you're welcome to use any code snippets you find, or even use the entire website as a template

 ## Quick Info